 Medical treatment is not required for sneezes but if they are unbearable and you want to get some quick relief, then you might try the below:

-- Chlorpheniramine (Triaminic Allergy) and diphenhydramine (Benadryl) for sneezing.
-The recommended Chlorpheniramine dosage is 32mg in 24 hours.
+- Chlorpheniramine (Triaminic Allergy) and diphenhydramine (Benadryl) can be used for sneezing.

 Though these medications are safe, we’d suggest you talk to your doctor before taking any medicines during pregnancy.